-Faculty advisors will receive a copy of the warning.
-Student must work with the faculty advisor to correct the deficiency within the time limit outlined in the warning.
+Faculty advisors and/or relevant SGSUP leadership will receive a copy of the warning.
+Student must work with the faculty advisor or relevant SGSUP leadership to correct the deficiency within the time limit outlined in the warning.

 Failure to address the deficiency outlined in the warning may result in the following: